 Ear surgery, known as otoplasty, is usually performed in our Washington, D.C. practice to set prominent ears back closer to the head or to reduce the size of large ears or earlobes.
 In most cases, the surgery is performed on children between the ages of four and fourteen.
 Since the ears are almost fully grown by the age of four, there is no reason to wait until a child is older to have the procedure performed.
 Ear surgery on adults is also possible and there are generally no additional risks when the surgery is performed on an adult rather than a child.
-Working with Dr. Paul G. Ruff IV at West End Plastic Surgery, you can be assured of a safe and comfortable procedure with the outcome you desire.
+Working with the board certified plastic surgeons at West End Plastic Surgery, you can be assured of a safe and comfortable procedure with the outcome you desire.

 We’re as thrilled with our patients’ results as they are.
 Check out our before-and-after photo gallery and see for yourself the kind of work our talented surgeons do.